daraghhollman/JUPT/dev/developerDocumentation.md

 **camelCase**
 * All variables should be written in **lowerCamelCase** where the first word begins with a lowercase letter and all subsequent words begin with an uppercase letter.
 There are some *exceptions* to this rule to help readability for instance with variants of the same variable - with the hope of making them distint from eachother.
-* All methods should be written in **UppperCamelCase**.
+* All methods should be written in **UpperCamelCase**.
 This is similar to lowerCamelCase with the first letter capitalised.

 **Release Checklist**
 * Check if changes made affect the documentation in any ways.
 If so, update the documentation to match.
 * Update `requirements.txt` to match all package requirements.
+* Rebuild documentation on Read The Docs.
+* Create new Zenodo version.
+* Create Github release.

 ## Architecture